 Brush up your Writing Skills

-To become an author you need to write.
+One of the most powerful ways to become an author is to write.
 And to write, you need to have writing skills.

 So the question is, do you have the skills to write a book?